-A number of Attorney-General's Department business units produce statistics and facts throughout the year.
+A number of Attorney-General's Department business units produce statistics and data throughout the year.
 A list of those available online is below.

-The state government relies on robust data on key issues, trends and opportunities to inform its decision-making on initiatives aimed at improving the performance of South Australia's justice system.
+Data on key issues, trends and opportunities are used to inform decision-making on initiatives aimed at improving the performance of South Australia's justice system.

-A series of dashboards have been prepared, involving data gathered from government agencies that helps to highlight the impact of existing policies to date, and help inform the public debate moving forward.
+A series of dashboards have been prepared, involving data gathered from government agencies.

 Custody data: information over time on the number of prisoners on remand, serving a sentence and discharged by most serious offence.